ContextVM/ctxcn/README.md

 await mcpClient.disconnect();
 ```

+### Override Configuration

-You can also override the private key and relays when creating a client instance:
+You can override the private key and relays when creating a client instance:

 ```typescript
 import { AdditionClient } from "./src/ctxcn/AdditionClient.ts";